-CCM offers degrees in composition at the undergradate and graduate levels.
-Use the following links to learn more about individual degree programs.
+CCM offers graduate degrees in music theory at the masters and doctoral levels, as well as cognate studies for currently enrolled DMA students.
+Use the links below to learn more about individual programs.

 UC Advantages and Special Opportunities

 The graduate programs in music theory are of very high quality, blending rigorous academic training with opportunities for specialization in a variety of areas.
 The music theory faculty consists of nationally and internationally known scholars with diverse academic backgrounds, impressive research trajectories and an exceptionally wide range of interest areas.
 This range permits offering seminars that expose students to all the major research areas.
 At the same time, the flexibility of the curriculum and the inclusion of a cognate area allow students the opportunity to explore particular fields of interest in great depth.

 The position of this academic program within the context of a major conservatory provides ample opportunities for interactions with high quality performers and composers, which enhances the educational experience.